Brokeback Barn

 “Good, now draw the rest of the barn around it.”

 In the year he died, right before he left to return to Michigan, I had a project due for my art class.
 I decided to sketch an elaborate cherry end table in the living room of our house.
 I worked on it for hours.
 He tried to help me, but my frustration was palpable.
-I could not make it stand up straight on the page.
+I couldn’t make it stand up straight on the page.

 “It’s OK,” he assured me.
 “I think writing is going to be your thing.”